apache/cloudstack-docs-install/source/installation.rst

 Management Server on one host or many, is to install the software on a single node.

-.. note::If you are planning to install the Management Server on multiple nodes for high availability, do not proceed to the additional nodes yet.
+.. note:: If you are planning to install the Management Server on multiple nodes for high availability, do not proceed to the additional nodes yet.
 That step will come later.